 Arrow arum is a native perennial plant with large, arrowhead-shaped leaves.
 It grows in shallow, tidal fresh waters throughout the Chesapeake Bay region.

-Arrow arum has long, thick, arrowhead-shaped leaves with prominent veins down the middle and along the edge.
-The leaves can be up to 18 inches in length and nearly 6 inches wide.
+Arrow arum has long, thick, arrowhead-shaped leaves.
+The leaves have prominent veins down the middle and along the edge.
+They can be up to 18 inches in length and nearly 6 inches wide.
 Leaves grow from the top of stalks, which grow from a thick rootstock that is embedded in the mud.
 A white flower spike contained in a green sheath blooms in May to July.
 Arrow arum grows to 3 feet tall.

 After blooming, flower spikes mature into dark, drooping pods full of large, green seeds.
 The pods eventually split open and release their seeds.

 Did You Know?

 Arrow arum gets its name from its arrowhead-shaped leaves.
 It is also known as tuckahoe or duck corn.

 It can be confused with pickerelweed, which it often grows near.
 You can distinguish arrow arum by its arrowhead-shaped leaves and white flowers.
 Pickerelweed has heart-shaped leaves and blue flowers.